zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 ---

 Thus, Eqn.
-18c is an area integral over the surface of a unit sphere.
+18c is an area integral over the surface of the unit sphere.
 The Jacobian can then be interpreted as the ratio of two areas:

 $$ \tag{18b}
 	\big\vert J(\bm{m}, \bm{r}) \big\vert = \frac{\partial \Omega(\bm{m})}{\partial \Omega(\bm{r})},